 Around 1924 Mr R.A.
 Wharton had become master and Littlehales and Camm were still in their posts.

 This part of Roberts Street was mainly fields skirting Roberts Green Farm before the school was built.

 Roberts Primary c1990s from a painting by Colin T.Hale.

 Secondary education ended in 1964 pending the opening of the new Ellowes Hall School.

 Roberts celebrated it's Centenary in 1994, a special commemorative ceramic mug was issued to the pupils.

 The school recently celebrated 125 years of teaching the children of Gornal and surrounding districts.

-The modern Buildings
+The modern school buildings

 The infant and junior school was totally rebuilt in 2000 on the site of the old school, the modern playing field overlying the old blackberry field.